17 Nice Looking Hand Towels To Put Out When Guests Come Over

 For those who want something that feels like a fluffy cloud, Brooklinen’s Super Plush towels are both extra thick and soft.
 These are also the best option if you’re on a budget, since their 2-pack comes out to only $17.50 each.

 These are appropriately cheery and festive, because that’s the mood you want to set when hanging out with friends IRL again.
-If yellow isn’t your thing, there’s also a very nice pale pink and turquoise option.
+If yellow isn’t your thing, there’s also a very nice pale pink option.

 Chances that you’ll get to experience a Mediterranean beach vacation this summer?
 Eh, that’s in the hands of multiple government agencies.
 But even if you can’t travel, you can transform your bathroom into one that belongs in a luxury Santorini hotel with this handwoven, cotton towel.
 Get it as an accent piece, or buy the matching bath towel to really set the mood.